Goosse/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.6.4 =
+* Added: New constant to change the exports directory (WP_ADMIN_UI_EXPORT_DIR / WP_ADMIN_UI_EXPORT_URL)
+* Added: New filter to change the exported filename (wp_admin_ui_export_file, filter is passed filename and export type)
+* Added: Ability to use the API to export and then download the file (previously only JSON was available about file)
+* Added: New filter to override the WP_Admin_UI options array (exports_reports_report_options, filter is passed an array of options)
+* Fixed: JSON API for downloading data (full or paginated) now returns data properly, previously wasn't returning the actual data

 = 0.6.3 =
 * Security fix for orderby handling